 SKIN INFECTION PROGNOSIS

 In most cases, you will recover completely from an episode of cellulitis without any complications.
-If you have skin infection risk factors (see 'Skin infection risk factors' above), talk to your healthcare provider to determine if there are steps you can take to minimize the risk of infections in the future.
+If you have skin infection risk factors (see 'Skin infection risk factors' above), talk to your healthcare provider to determine if there are steps you can take to minimize the risk of developing another bout of cellulitis in the future.